opendocx/yatte/README.md

 ---------

 Yatte's approach to compiling and assembling text was inspired by the pure functional transformations in
 * [Open-Xml-Power-Tools](https://github.com/EricWhiteDev/Open-Xml-PowerTools), maintained by Eric White.
+Open-Xml-Power-Tools is also more closely related to [OpenDocx](https://github.com/opendocx/opendocx), Yatte's companion project that allows assembly of DOCX files using the identical syntax and features as Yatte.

 Yatte's creator also drew inspiration from these fantastic text templating engines:
 * [Dust.js](https://www.dustjs.com/)